IBM-Blockchain-Archive/marbles/i_lost_my_marbles.md

 Results:

 - *I do not see any init_marble messages*
-	- Double check you are looking at the correct container logs, you may want to open the other one.
+	- Double check you are looking at the correct container log, you may want to open the other one.
+	- It may be that this network is unreachable for unknown reasons.
+Try manually creating a HTTP request to invoke your cc function.
+I like to use the browser plugin/extension called Postman.
+If you still can't reach it delete the network and create another.
-	- Potentially your marbles app is having client side JS errors and is never sending its rest requests, lets go to step 5
+	- Potentially your marbles app is having client side JS errors and is never sending its rest requests, lets go to step 5.
 - *I see a init_marble message and see nearby error messages*
 	- First off try to make sense of the specific error that was also printed.
 	- Sounds like the marble app is not formatting the rest requests correctly.
 Specifically the body.
 The error you see should indicate what is wrong.
 It may be as simple as a cc input argument is numeric when it should be a string.
 Or you do not have enough input arguments for the cc function you called.
 To make these changes look in `/utils/ws_part1.js` or `/utils/ws_part2.js`.
 Search for the function name that is problematic (like init_marble).
 - *Everything looks okay*
 	- Hmm ok, so let’s go to step 5.

-**[ Step 5 ]**
+**[ Step 5 ]**<a name="step5"></a>

 Our final stop is to examine the client side JS debug messages.
 - Browse to your marbles app in Chrome or Firefox